 Research.
 Have a look at the seller’s profile and search for their name online.
 If they are advertising many litters from different breeds, then this is a red flag.

 Check contact details.
 Copy and paste the phone number into a search engine.
 If the number is being used on lots of different adverts, sites and dates then this is likely a deceitful seller.

 Check the animal’s age.
 Puppies and kittens should never be sold under 8 weeks old – do not buy from anyone advertising a puppy or kitten younger than 8 weeks.

 Check the animal’s health records.
-Make sure the seller shares all records of vaccinations, flea and worm treatment and microchipping with you before sale.
+Make sure the seller shares all records of vaccinations, flea and worm treatment and microchipping with you before the sale.

-Make sure the mum is present - if mum is not available to meet, it’s unlikely the puppy or kitten was bred there.
+Make sure the mum is present - if the mum is not available to meet, it’s unlikely the puppy or kitten was bred there.
 Beware of the seller making excuses as to why mum is not there e.g. she’s at the vet’s, asleep, or out for a walk.

 Check there isn’t a ‘fake’ mum – most fake mums don’t interact with the puppies as they fear the real mum returning.

 Watch out for puppies or kittens labelled as ‘rescue’ but with much higher than expected price tags.